"Science" does not like to stop and reflect, but the important thing is "money".

 Hair grows in the mouth

-Earlier in the year, Surov co-authored a research published in the journal Doklady Biological Sciences in which he showed how, in rare cases, hair grew inside pockets hidden in the mouth of hamsters.
+Earlier this year, Surov co-authored research published in the journal Doklady Biological Sciences which showed that, in rare cases, hair grew inside hidden pockets in hamsters' mouths.

 “Some of these pockets contained only a hair, while others of the thick tufts of colored and pigment-free hair, long enough to reach the part of the teeth used for chewing.
 Sometimes, the row of teeth was surrounded by a sort of uniform hairbrush on both sides.
 The hair grew vertically and ended with sharp tips, often covered by a lump of mucus. "